Lakewood ARPA Program

 Lakewood City Hall Reconfiguration Study

-A study is being performed to reduce the physical footprint of Lakewood employees.
+A study will be performed to reduce the physical footprint of Lakewood employees.
 Space made available through this study will be repurposed at a later date.

 Allocated: $ 105,000.00